jaypalexa/baseballink/pages/magazine/vol_2_no_2/bi_vol_2_no_2_letter_from_publisher.md

   </p>

   <p>
     I don't have the expertise or the inclination to pursue the marketing/sales portion...simply, it is just not my gig.
 I would be more than happy to consider partnering with someone who has the passion for baseball and the magazine and is willing to take on this "hobby" with me.
-A large part of the problem is that I have no money to offer a marketing/sales person...that is why that person is going to have to get involved "for love of the game" at this po
+A large part of the problem is that I have no money to offer a marketing/sales person...that is why that person is going to have to get involved "for love of the game" at this point.
   </p>

   <p>